ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/I-18.PNG)

     Enable metrics collection by updating the Claims API application code.
 Once metrics collection is enabled, the Application Insights SDK will instrument the application at runtime and send telemetry (server requests, server response times, availability, failed requests etc) data to Azure.
-This is a *Zero instrumentation* application monitoring solution (currently in public preview for AKS).
-Refer to the *Prerequisites* section for links to Application Insights documentation.
+Refer to the *Prerequisites* section for links to Azure Monitor (**Application Insights for ASP.NET Core applications**) documentation.

     In the *Repos* view, click on `Program.cs` file.
 Edit this file by clicking on the *pencil* icon.
 Uncomment line # 22 as shown in the screenshot below.